From R200 vouchers and free upgrades, drive away with more value adds

 The Eyethu Skate Park and Hout Bay Rotary are bringing together residents, businesses and government for the social and economic benefit of the entire community.

 When skateparks are built well, it encourages youths to develop a sense of ownership, pride, and community engagement.
-Once built, the Eyethu Skate Park will also serve as a venue for community events, upliftment initiatives, workshops, holiday clubs, life skills courses and more.
+Eyethu Skate Park also serves as a venue for community events, upliftment initiatives, workshops, holiday clubs, life skills courses and more.

 It takes people to build a community and you can help create a safe space.
 You can assist by spreading the word across social media or in person.
-You can donate securely to the Rotary Club of Hout Bay via PayFast or other methods to raise funds for building Eyethu Skatepark.
+You can donate securely to the Rotary Club of Hout Bay via PayFast or other methods to raise funds.
 If you’re a leader with a passion for social change and are up for a challenge, you can volunteer by signing up online.
 If you have an inspirational idea to share, you can apply to become an ambassador for change.

 TO THE AIR AND BEYOND